seowriting/wordpress-plugin/seowriting/readme.txt

 The plugin uses the REST-API provided by [https://seowriting.ai/](https://seowriting.ai/?utm_source=wp_plugin).
 The Service is provided under the terms of [Terms of Service](https://seowriting.ai/terms-of-service?utm_source=wp_plugin) and [Privacy Policy](https://seowriting.ai/privacy-policy?utm_source=wp_plugin).

 == Changelog ==

+= 1.5.6 (2024/04/11) =

+Feature: Internal changes to the plugin to determine the user who activated the plugin.

 = 1.5.5 (2024/04/10) =